Dr Anna Reeves (she/her/ia)

 Professional Memberships: Te Whatu Ora Accredited Member and Clinical Supervisor for the NZ Association of Counsellors Te Rōpū Kaiwhiriwhiri o Aotearoa (MNZAC #67975), Accredited Clinical Supervisor for the Addiction Practitioners Association Aotearoa New Zealand (DAPAANZ #2572), Professional Member of the International Society for the Study of Trauma and Dissociation (ISSTD).

 I am currently working towards an Advanced Certificate in Complex Trauma and Dissociation at the ISSTD Center for Advanced Studies in Trauma and Dissociation (CFAS).
-My focus is on dissociative sexuality, Child Sexual Exploitation Material (CSEM) and online/offline child sexual exploitation, working with victims of gendered violence, and treating addicted survivors of trauma.
-I have a special interest in the expression of Complex PTSD, dissociative disorders and personality disorders in incarcerated populations.
+My focus is on dissociative sexuality, working with victims of gendered violence, the sexual victimisation of boys and men, and treating addicted survivors of trauma.

 My NZAC profile is here: Dr Anna Reeves, MNZAC